Ameobea/homepage/src/blog/boolean-logic-with-neural-networks.md

 As an objective, I decided on trying to model binary addition.
 Specifically, wrapping addition of unsigned 8-bit numbers.
 I was roughly familiar with how binary adders worked from my days messing around with redstone in MineCraft, and I figured that if a network using the Ameo activation function would learn to model binary addition it would be a good indication of its ability to learn these kinds of things in practice.

 I set up a pretty simple network architecture, just 5 densely connected layers and a mean squared error cost function.
-The first layer used the final interpolated version of the Ameo activation function with a mix factor of 0.1 and all the other layers used tanh.
+The first layer used the final interpolated version of the Ameo activation function with a mix factor of 0.1 and all the other layers used `tanh`.
 I generated training data by just generating a bunch of random unsigned 8-bit numbers and adding them together with wrapping, then converting the result to binary mapping 0 bits to -1 and 1 bits to 1.

 After playing around with some hyperparameters like learning rate and optimizer, I started seeing some successful results!
 It was actually working much better than I'd expected.
 The networks would converge to perfect or nearly perfect solutions almost every time.